Transition to Nursing Course

 The TEAS exam is required for all application submissions to the nursing program.
 Applicants cannot be exempted from the requirement regardless of factors like educational background, prior course work, grade point average, or existing degrees.
 The exam must be taken before an application is submitted.
 The minimum recommended score requirements are:

 - Adjusted Individual Total Score: 66 percent

 Applicants who exceed the minimum score requirements are more competitive.
 See comprehensive information on the TEAS exam, including registration, tutoring, and Academic Support Centers.

-All applicants must submit a written letter of recommendation from their current supervisor.
+All applicants to the transition program must submit a written letter of recommendation from their current supervisor.
 The letter must discuss and verify employment in the role of either an LPN, military medic/corpsman, or paramedic for at least one year at a hospital or long-term care facility.